Working!!: Manga

 Working!! had its origins in a web comic written and illustrated by Karino Takatsu also called Working!!, which she published in irregular intervals on her personal website from 2002 to 2013.
 This web comic was published in print in six volumes from 2015 to 2017, under the title Web-ban Working!!.
 The web comic's setting and characters are different from the later four-panel comic strip manga, which was serialized from January 2005 to November 2014 issues of Square Enix's Young Gangan manga magazine.
 While the restaurant in the web comic and manga are both called Wagnaria, they are different branch stores, so the world is the same.
 For example, Kenichirō Sakaki (榊 研一郎, Sakaki Kenichrō), the web comic's store manager, is an old friend of Kyōko Shirafuji and Masahiro Adachi (足立 正広, Adachi Masahiro) from the web comic is a bandmate of Jun Satō from the Young Gangan version.
 The author called the web comic version Cat Group (猫組, Neko-gumi) and the serialized manga version Dog Group (犬組, Inu-gumi).
 Square Enix published 13 tankōbon volumes between November 25, 2005, and December 25, 2014.
 Ten additional chapters have been released via mobile phones.
-The manga has been licensed for release in Chinese in Taiwan by Tong Li Publishing.
+The manga has been licensed for release in Mandarin in Taiwan by Tong Li Publishing.
 Takatsu launched a biweekly web version of Working!! on October 16, 2009, to commemorate the anime series and posts the manga on the anime's official website.